-- The ground color (1) is anywhere from light gray to tan to orange. - The dorsal pattern consists of red (2) saddles. - The saddles are outlined (3) in black. - Starting from the edge of the belly to varying points on the side, there are generally one or two rows of side blotches. - Often the blotches on the side are connected to either the dorsal saddles, or the lower blotches. - Yellow pigment often grows in during the first year or two after hatching.
+- The dorsal pattern consists of red (1) saddles. - The saddles are outlined (2) in black. - The ground color (3) is anywhere from light gray to tan to orange. - Starting from the edge of the belly to varying points on the side, there are generally one or two rows of side blotches. - Often the blotches on the side are connected to either the dorsal saddles, or the lower blotches. - Yellow pigment often grows in during the first year or two after hatching.
 It will be most visible on the sides of the jaw and neck. - Two longitudinal stripes, generally a gray or "dirty" color, can appear along the length of the snake, at about the ten o'clock and two o'clock positions on the back. - Two additional dark longitudinal stripes can appear, one along the middle of each side. - The belly is similar to a basic black and white checkerboard pattern.
 Some color, usually red or a light red/tan, can wash over the white parts of the belly.